nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Lewdness with a child below 14 years of age

-How Do I Find a Sex Offender near Me in Nevada?
+How Do I Find a Sex Offender Near Me in Nevada?

 To obtain Nevada sex offender information by phone, querying parties should call the State Sex Offender Registry at (775) 684–6262.